How much water should a dog drink (and how much is too much)?

 Changes in drinking habit

-A dog will drink more or less to replenish the level of water in his body.
+A dog will drink more or less to alter the levels of water in his body, according to what is needed.
 There are times, however, when you may notice your dog’s drinking habits change drastically.
-Your dog may drink substantially more water if it is poorly.
+Your dog may drink substantially more or less water if they are poorly.

 What are the signs of dog dehydration?

 You can get an idea of whether or not your dog is dehydrated at home, but remember - dehydration almost always needs correcting by your vet.
 A long walk or a hot day isn’t likely to cause serious dehydration, but your dog might need a little more water than normal.
 If problems are chronic and have been going on for a little while, dehydration can be a serious issue.
 Young, old or ill dogs are more prone to becoming dehydrated - and special care should always be taken to ensure they’re appropriately hydrated.

 If you’re worried your dog is dehydrated you can check a few things at home: